Projectworkpls/Logo-Recognition-/README.md

     ├── image1.jpg
     ├── image2.png
     └── ...
-Contributing
+    Dataset of logos has been taken from Kaggle Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.